sammarks/ablecore/README.md

 Basically, you shouldn't have to write thousands of lines of code to get a decent site setup with Drupal.

+Able Core is sponsored by [Able Engine,](http://ableengine.com/) a web services company located in Lexington, Kentucky.

 ## File Structure

 Able Core employs specific naming conventions.
 Therefore, in order to use Able Core to its fullest,